-The basic KOHO account comes with a reloadable prepaid Visa card.
+The basic KOHO account comes with a reloadable prepaid Mastercard.
 This card is similar to a debit card since you add money to the attached account to use it.
 It’s also not much different from a rewards credit card that earns you cash back on eligible purchases.

 With the basic KOHO Prepaid Mastercard, you’ll be automatically enrolled into KOHO’s cash back program.
 Every time you make a purchase with your card, you’ll earn a minimum of 0.5% cashback.

 Plus earn 1% cash back on groceries and transportation.
 Whether you make a purchase at the partner’s store or via the app, you’ll earn money for your spending.
 However, there is an exception when purchasing through third parties like Ritual.
 In this case, your purchase won’t qualify for cash back rewards.

 With the Easy KOHO personal account, you’ll have access to a KOHO savings account and KOHO’s credit building feature.